What is the major product when propene reacts with HBr under stan... | Study Prep in Pearson+

 1

-Identify the type of reaction: The reaction of propene with HBr under standard conditions is an electrophilic addition reaction where HBr adds across the double bond.
+Identify the type of reaction: The reaction of propene with HBr is an electrophilic addition reaction where the HBr adds across the double bond of the alkene.

-Determine the regioselectivity using Markovnikov's rule: In electrophilic addition of HX to an alkene, the hydrogen (H) attaches to the carbon with more hydrogens already (the less substituted carbon), and the halide (Br) attaches to the more substituted carbon.
+Determine the regioselectivity using Markovnikov's rule: In the addition of HX to an alkene, the hydrogen (H) attaches to the carbon with more hydrogens already attached, and the halide (Br) attaches to the carbon with fewer hydrogens.

-Apply Markovnikov's rule to propene: Propene (CH3-CH=CH2) has a double bond between the second and third carbons.
-The carbon at the end (CH2) has two hydrogens, while the middle carbon (CH) has one hydrogen and is more substituted.
+Analyze the structure of propene (CH3-CH=CH2): The double bond is between the second and third carbons.
+The second carbon is bonded to one hydrogen and one methyl group, while the third carbon has two hydrogens.

-Predict the carbocation intermediate: The proton (H+) from HBr will add to the terminal carbon (CH2), generating a more stable secondary carbocation at the middle carbon (CH), which will then be attacked by the bromide ion (Br-).
+Apply Markovnikov's rule: The hydrogen from HBr will add to the carbon with more hydrogens (the third carbon), and the bromine will add to the second carbon, which has fewer hydrogens.

-Write the major product: The bromide attaches to the more substituted carbon (the middle carbon), resulting in 2-bromopropane as the major product.
+Write the major product: The bromine attaches to the second carbon, resulting in 2-bromopropane as the major product.

 Watch next